IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 > It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying them.
 >
 > [!NOTE]
+> In the event that your compilation fails (while using Visual Studio 2022), first try the workaround to delete the `bin` and `obj` folders found in your `MyModules` project then try to build it again.
+>
+> [!NOTE]
 > You may notice that the `EntityTemplateRegistration.cs` class is wired up to create a new Template _instance_ for each `ClassModel` that is retrieved from the `Domain` Designer by Intent Architect's metadata management system.
-Later in this article you will see how `ClassModel`s relate to Classes in the `Domain` Designer.
+Later in this article you will see how `ClassModel` relate to Classes in the `Domain` Designer.
 >
 > ![Template Registration Class](images/entity-template-registration-class.png)
 >